Architectural Foundations of Runtime Theme Switching

 Architectural Trade-Offs

 • Attribute vs. Class Scoping: [data-theme="..."] selectors provide higher specificity control and avoid CSS specificity wars, but require explicit DOM mutation.
-Class-based scoping (.theme-dark) integrates easier with CSS-in-JS but increases bundle size and specificity complexity.
+Class-based scoping (.theme-dark) integrates more easily with some CSS-in-JS patterns but adds specificity complexity.

 • Cascade Depth vs. Performance: Deeply nested component overrides degrade style resolution speed.
 Flattening the token hierarchy into atomic :root declarations maximizes browser optimization but sacrifices component-level isolation.